17 Mar What Are the Top 5 Cybersecurity Concerns for 2021?

 Malware and phishing are still favorites of cybercriminals, and experts don’t see them relenting.
-In fact, such attacks have escalated with the increased remote environments.
-A staggering 47% of employees admitted that distraction was the main reason for them falling for a phishing scam while working from home.
+In fact, such attacks have escalated with increased remote environments.
+A staggering 47 percent of employees admitted that distraction was the main reason for them falling for a phishing scam while working from home.

 Phishers, in particular, have exploited people’s fears, using current events and financial climates to lure vulnerable people into clicking on malicious links.
 Another new method to hook victims is “email thread hijacking.”
 This technique steals email data from a compromised system.
 The phisher then uses the data to reply to real conversations with messages infected with malware.

 Help Your Clients Address Concerns

 If your clients harbor these concerns, as an MSP, you can help them with an internal cybersecurity service.
 Often, more effort is focused on securing the external perimeter of the network using firewalls, anti-malware and other measures.
 However, many breaches originate from the inside of an organization.
 The most potent cybersecurity requires a full-spectrum approach.
 Complement external cybersecurity efforts with an insider threat detection solution that will monitor access and establish normative patterns of end-user behaviors.

 Check out our helpful whitepaper to learn more.

 - New Security Report Breaks Down Increase in Cyber Attacks Due to Remote Work; Lack of Training, Overwhelmed IT Departments are the Main Issues, CPO Magazine, 2021

 - Remote Spring: The Rise of RDP Bruteforce Attacks, Kaspersky, 2020

 - 43 CV Cybersecurity Statistics, Panda Security, 2020